 If you remember these simple rules you will find that all you need to play most music are these 10 guitar chords for beginners and a capo.

-For an extra challenge learn the suspended chords for G, D, A, E and you will find that you can play almost every chord you find in songs from the Key of C, G, D and A.
+For an extra challenge, learn the suspended chords for G, D, A, and E, and you will find that you can play almost every chord in songs from the key of C, G, D, and A.

-What do you want to learn on the guitar?
-Share your guitar goals in the comments below!
+What do you want to learn on the guitar next?
+Share your goals in the comments below.